 You will want to commute to central Cairo at least once, however, to visit the Egyptian Museum and maybe an additional day for Islamic Cairo.

-While the modern suburb of Giza has a reputation for being dirty and rundown, it’s no worse than the average neighborhood of Cairo.
+While the modern suburb of Giza has a reputation for being dirty and rundown, it’s no worse than many parts of Cairo.
 And while there are lots of touts around, they’re not nearly as bad as the East Bank of Luxor.

 I took things even further and also stayed for a few nights in the small village of Abu Sir, just north of Saqqara.
 I then switched to accommodation in Giza for a few nights so that I could visit the pyramids right when they opened.